chanux/blog/content/post/foreign-exchange-rates-api.md

 In currency data, *buying* and *selling* fields are for the respective exchange rates for **currency notes**. tt in buying_tt/selling_tt means **Telegraphic Transfer**.
-Similarly, *buying_c_d/selling_c_d* is for rates for **Travellers Cheques** and **Demand Drafts**.
+Similarly, *buying_c_d/selling_c_d* is for rates for **Travelers Cheques** and **Demand Drafts**.
 These seem to be also called OD (On Demand).

 I have tried to come up with a common format that works across different banks.
-Differnet banks present varying amounts of data sometimes with different terminology.
+Different banks present varying amounts of data sometimes with different terminology.
 For example HNB presents very little data and they don't care to mention the date (So I had to find another way to find out the date).
 There is a chance I misunderstood something or made a mistake in representing something.
 Please report if you come across such issues.

-I hope this is useful to somene.
-It would be amazing to have a nice unified UI for excnage rates across banks.
+I hope this is useful to someone.
+It would be amazing to have a nice unified UI for exchange rates across banks.
 I guess this API would make things easy for anyone who wants to take a shot at building it :).

 PS: My scraper has been breaking due to date format change of several banks so